malenkiki/argile/README.md

 ## More

-You can have "flexible" help output message, that fit your terminal width, or you can leave at default with of 80 columns.
+You can have "flexible" help output message, that **fit your terminal width**, or you can leave at default with of 80 columns.

 If you want this text adjustment, do just following: